-Since in the linear units normalized to free space of equation (69) the free-space field is given by 1.0 + j 0.0, the normalized complex field e_s due to a single rectangular screen (isolated from ground) is given by:
+Since in the linear units normalized to free space of equations (71) or (74) the free-space field is given by $1.0 + j \ 0.0$ , the normalized complex field $e_s$ due to a single rectangular screen (isolated from ground) is given by:

-$$e_s = 1.0 - e_a \tag{72}$$
+$$e_s = 1.0 - e_a \tag{85}$$

-where e_a is calculated using equation (69) for an aperture of the same size and position as the screen.
+where $e_a$ is calculated using equations (71) or (74) for an aperture of the same size and position as the screen.

-- The normalized field due to combinations of several rectangular apertures or isolated screens can be calculated by adding the results of equation (69) or (72). - Arbitrarily shaped apertures or screens can be approximated by suitable combinations of rectangular apertures or screens. - Since the C(v) and S(v) integrals converge to 0.5 + j 0.5 as v approaches infinity, equation (50) can be applied to rectangles of unlimited extent in one or more directions.
+- The normalized field due to combinations of several rectangular apertures or isolated screens can be calculated by adding the results of equations (71) or (74). - Arbitrarily shaped apertures or screens can be approximated by suitable combinations of rectangular apertures or screens. - Since the C(v) and S(v) integrals converge to 0.5 + j 0.5 as v approaches infinity, equation (71) can be applied to rectangles of unlimited extent in one or more directions.